chen-grace-p4/project02/README.md

 * **Working with files (Kyle)**
   * (OMITTED) send files or images over the server so that other clients can access/see them
-  * (NEW) CHATLOG (chat.log): Saves all messages sent by the users into a file.
+  * (NEW) CHATLOG: Saves all messages sent by the users into a file (chat.log) using the chatlog struct.
 All users/clients can access the CHATLOG using -c or -chatlog.
-  * (NEW) ACTIVITYLOG (activity.log): Saves all "activities" performed in the chat server.
+  * (NEW) ACTIVITYLOG: Saves all "activities" performed in the chat server into a file (activity.log) using the activitylog struct.
 UserIDs are NOT recorded in the file, thus making this an "anonymous" ACTIVITYLOG.
 All users/clients can access the ACTIVITYLOG using -a or -activitylog.
     * SEVEN different "activities" are recorded in the ACTIVITYLOG:
       * 1: User connected
       * 2: User disconnected